bluenote-1577/floria/README.md

 **VCF File:** glopp currently only uses SNP information and does not take into account indels.
 VCF file must have valid contig headers -- see the Misc section if your VCF does not have valid contig headers.

-**BAM File:** the bam file may contain multiple contigs/references which the reads are mapped to as long as the corresponding contigs also appear in the vcf file.
+**BAM File:** a **sorted and indexed** bam file.
+The bam file may contain multiple contigs/references which the reads are mapped to as long as the corresponding contigs also appear in the vcf file.

 ### Parameters for best performance